ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 Your input is invaluable to us and plays a crucial role in helping to continuously improve the Solidity developer experience as a whole.

-Before we get started, a few useful links:
+Before we get started, here are a few useful links:
 * In the spirit of open source, you can find all raw data of the survey results [here](https://docs.google.com/spreadsheets/d/1A5iF3aKhFv9wTTJ10ko_uxgoflc8oEpVe3gqAAWoC2w/edit?usp=sharing) and all graphs [here](https://docs.google.com/presentation/d/1xH5pGZ6rrAP_jzRQobf0Mn1XYquyg8bD17DBQyrErMo/edit?usp=sharing).
 * Since this is already our third time conducting a yearly survey, it may be interesting for you to compare the outcome to the previous surveys.
 The results from the 2021 developer survey are available [here](https://blog.soliditylang.org/2022/02/07/solidity-developer-survey-2021-results/) and from 2020 [here](https://blog.soliditylang.org/2021/01/26/solidity-developer-survey-2020-results/).